analytiq-hub/sigagent.github.io/physics/gareth_tribello_mathnet_statistical_mechanics.md

 * Using the formula for the average energy $$E = - \frac{\partial \ln Z}{\partial \beta}$$, we got $$E = \frac{3}{2} N k_B T$$
 * Using the formula for the heat capacity $$C_v = \left( \frac{\partial E}{\partial T} \right)_V$$, we got $$C_v = \frac{3}{2} N k_B$$
+* We referred to this as the _model for ideal gas_, because in experimetation, real gasses deviate from these laws
+* In this section and next, we are going to create realistic models for gasses
+* There are three principles we assumed for the ideal gas.
+  * We assumed there are no interactions between the particles that make up the gas.
+This is not true, elsewhere the gas would never liquefy or become solid.
+That being said, the interactions are always weak.
+When we model gasses, this turns out to not be such a bad assumption
+  * We assumed that the gas was composed of 0-dimensional particles.
+We assumed that atoms and molecules making up the gas have no internal structure.
+If the model is accurate, we have to consider this fine structure.
+  * We finally assumed that the particles that make up the gas behave classically.
+In reality, they behave quantum mechanically.
+We need to take quantum mechanics into account.
+* We will focus on how to incorporate the internal structure of particles.
+* Real gasses however have all these three properties simultaneously.
+* When we see deviations from reality, it can be difficult to ascribe the deviations to one or another of these three properties as compared to the ideal model.
+* An advantage of modeling in theory is that we can incorporate all these three properties one by one, and see how the effect differs.
+* We can thus observe, for example, that at high temperature, the quantum effects are not that visible.
+* Similarly, the deviations due to internal structure of the particles that make up the gas is smaller for noble gases than, say, for oxygen, which is composed of $$O_2$$ molecules.
+* If we understand how the microscopic properties

 [The cluster expansion: including interactions in models for gasses](https://www.youtube.com/watch?v=O8EafwqqXsQ)